r3-os/r3/src/constance_port_arm/src/lib.md

     //
     // This was designed after Arm-M's exception frame.
     //
-    // The GPR potion is comprised of callee-saved registers.
+    // The GPR potion is comprised of caller-saved registers.
 In an exception
     // handler, saving/restoring this set of registers at entry and exit allows
     // it to call Rust functions.
     //